trash to cash: recycling solution

 Drawing from their research, we created personas for the customer, the service provider and the business owner.

-We included goals, roles, context, problems, and core values in each persona for each stakeholder.
+We included goals, roles, context, problems, and core values for each persona, for each stakeholder.
 This process helped us pinpoint the key mindsets and objectives of different stakeholders, which then guided our ideation and design process.

 Based on the three personas, we brainstormed more than 20 scenarios that could potentially be developed into storyboards.
 The scenarios targeted a variety of parties: tenants, waste management company and Amazon.
 They also echoed back to the pain point that we discovered in previous research: how might we make getting rid of/recycling boxes easier?